Why You Don’t Need A Password ManagerSuzanne Peck

 OneLogin released the statement of: “All customers served by our US data center are affected; customer data was compromised, including the ability to decrypt encrypted data.”
-The malicious hackers now have access to thousands of passwords and the ability to decrypt all of the data on their system.
+The malicious hackers now have access to thousands of passwords as well as the ability to decrypt all of the data on their system.
 The company reportedly sent out an email to all customers with what actions to take.

 Unfortunately, due to the nature of this product, password managers face a huge threat of being hacked.
 Their software is storing thousands upon thousands of passwords.
 This is all the more reason why a company needs to secure their network from all possible threats.
 This is not the first time OneLogin or another password management application was hacked.
-Less than one year ago, a hacker managed to take advantage of a bug in their system and view private messages that are encrypted in their Secure Notes feature of the software.
+Only a few years ago, a hacker managed to take advantage of a bug in their system and view private messages that are encrypted in their Secure Notes feature of the software.
 On OneLogin’s website, they recommend “to securely store information such as license keys and firewall passwords” in Secure Notes.